arteeh/pinetime/README.md

 [Figma demo](https://www.figma.com/proto/Emex60mfx1WePSyYDGaAoB/PineTime-UI-Proposal?node-id=1%3A7&scaling=min-zoom)

 This repository contains designs and assets for a UI for the PineTime.
 The icons I use for apps and symbols are taken from the [GNOME Project](https://gnome.org), more specifically the [Adwaita theme](https://github.com/GNOME/adwaita-icon-theme).
-No code of my own is included for now.

 ## Icons

-I'm providing LVGL-style bitmap .h files in the assets folder alongside their png's.
+I'm providing LVGL-style bitmap .c files in the assets folder alongside their original images.
 See [the LVGL documentation](https://docs.lvgl.io/latest/en/html/widgets/img.html) for how to draw images.

-To get transparency to work, set LV_COLOR_TRANSP in your lv_conf.h (in apps/your_app to the color 6cfc6a (I'm not sure how: replacing LV_COLOR_LIME with 0x6cfc6a did not work, it needs to be in a different format).
+To get transparency to work, set LV_COLOR_TRANSP in your lv_conf.h (in apps/your_app to the color 6cfc6a.

-## UI Layout
+## UI navigation

 1. Main watchface
 2. Favourite apps 1, 2, 3 and 4